About this Program

 - Contact: Email

 To graduate with this major, students must complete all university, college, and major requirements.

-The BFA Theatre Production program has 3 specialization areas: costume design, lighting design, and scene design.
+The BFA Theatre Production program has 5 specialization areas: Costume, Lighting, Scenery, Sound, and Digital media.

-Students enrolled in Theatre Production will complete coursework in all three areas.
+Students enrolled in Theatre Production will complete coursework in all five areas.
 Selected independent studies, advanced electives, and production assignments in THE 4950 focus on the specialization.

 Today's theatre design and production depends heavily on complex electronic mechanical systems used in professional theatres, film, and television.
 Students must pass a portfolio review for admission to any production program.
 For more information consult the department handbook or the academic advisor.

 All theatre majors should consult the academic advisor as early as possible.

 The Bachelor of Fine Arts in Theatre Production meets the diverse aesthetic and technological demands of contemporary society.
 Today's theatre design and production depend heavily on the complex electronic and mechanical systems used in professional theatres.
 This curriculum provides academic instructing and professional training in costume design and technology, scenic design, and lighting design.
 The program provides a laboratory environment where students can apply the skills learned in classroom exercises and theories.

 - Present a senior project and review their portfolio with representatives from the appropriate faculty.
 They must pass the senior project and portfolio review with a satisfactory rating.